18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 *Requests like these must be [made in C2 (Step 4)](/professional-development-and-training/#submit-an-event-request-in-C2) at least one week in advance.*
 * **Three to four weeks in advance:** For trainings that are less than $3,000 altogether, don't require an outside source of funding, and are either at a conference, require travel, or involve more than one person from TTS attending.
 *Requests like these must be [made in C2 (Step 4)](/professional-development-and-training/#submit-an-event-request-in-C2) at least two weeks in advance.*
 * **Five to six weeks in advance:** For individual or group trainings (or conferences) that cost more than $3,000 altogether, anything involving an outside source of funding, or international travel.
+If a training costs more than $3,500 altogether try to submit the request two or more months in advance as it *cannot be purchased on a purchase card and must go through a full procurement.*
 *Requests like these must be [made in C2 (Step 4)](/professional-development-and-training/#submit-an-event-request-in-C2) at least four weeks in advance.*

 Requests that don't make it to [C2 (Step 4)](/professional-development-and-training/#submit-an-event-request-in-C2) in time will not be approved.